arghyadeep-k/vance/README.md

 <br>

 ### PS:
-If you find this package useful, please [star](https://github.com/arghyadeep-k/vanes) the project on Github.
+If you find this package useful, please consider giving a [star](https://github.com/arghyadeep-k/vanes) to this project on Github.

-And, if you are willing to [buy me a coffee](https://ko-fi.com/arghyadeep), that would be awesome. :)
+And, if you are willing to [buy me a coffee](https://www.buymeacoffee.com/arghyadeep), that would be awesome. :)